 Ha Long Bay is an absolute must, and spend as much as you can afford on the junk - the cheap ones are rubbish, and the service and food we received on ours was superb.

 Hoi An is also a very lovely spot, I would recommend a few days there as well.

-And what the heck, why not take an overnight train to Sapa too! almost 11 years agoAnswered by richard maddock via Travellr.com
+And what the heck, why not take an overnight train to Sapa too! over 11 years agoAnswered by richard maddock via Travellr.com

 Hoi An is gorgeous (if rather touristy these days) - Highly recommend going there.
 I've heard great things about Sapa + Ha Long Bay (though haven't been there myself).

 The war museums in Hanoi + Saigon are both fantastic (if confronting) if you're in to that sort of thing.

 Nha Trang is supposed to be the best beach, but ultra touristy - To be honest, Vietnam has better things to offer than beaches, so I wouldn't put it too high on the list.

 If you're in to food, Vietnam is an absolute gold mine - the French/asian fusion with all-fresh ingredients means it's just absolutely stunning.
 If you go to Hoi An, make sure you eat at Hai Scout cafe and Mango Rooms.

 Sapa Markets in the northern mountains - about a day's train trip from Ha Noi.
 Excellent experience with local hill tribes coming down to town to sell wares and produce on the weekends.

 Hue for its Chinese temple ruins.
 At one time the temples were on par wit hThe Forbidden City but the Vietnam War changes all that.